Modern hanbok explained: The why’s and how’s

 Which leads us to the next question: if the hanbok it’s so beautiful and popular, why not use it in our daily lives?
-Why deprive ourselves from enjoying it?
+Why deprive ourselves of enjoying it?

 Designer Leesle Hwang asked herself this very same question.
 Looking for an answer, she dared herself to wear a traditional hanbok for 100 days.
 The results?
-She failed.
+She failed, very hard.
 She came to understand how uncomfortable or unpractical was to use a traditional hanbok in her everyday life, no matter how pretty it was.

 From failure comes the greatest ideas

 That’s when the idea a modern hanbok came to her mind.
 The rest is history.
-Inspiration, designs, reinterpret history and bring it to our modern times, all brought to us the modern hanbok, beautiful pieces that resemble a lot the western style, but keeping somehow the essence of its inspiration.
+Inspiration, designs, reinterpreting history and bring it to our modern times.
+All this mix brought to us the modern hanbok: beautiful pieces that resemble a lot the western style but keeping somehow the essence of its inspiration.

 And then LEESLE was born as an especial brand looking to allow a younger generation to take part in their own culture.
 Skirts, dresses, jeogori tops, and more designs that are fashionable, trendy, adaptable, and most importantly, they all have that essence of princess-like clothing, the feeling of carrying with you a piece of history that remains.